Chevrolet Bel Air: Seventh generation (1971–1975)

 Most other changes to the Bel Air during its final years were identical to the more expensive Caprice and Impala lines, some of which were mandated by government safety regulations in the U.S. that included 5 mph front bumpers in 1973 and similar-designed rear bumpers in 1974.
 The 1975 models had a new roofline and (along with the Impala) grille that was a direct copy of the 1974 Caprice front end.
 Inside, there were new instrument cluster markings, radio and climate control graphics (the speedometer read up to 100 mph, and had smaller numbers for kilometers per hour).
-Customers could buy their 1975 Bel Air with two new options: an Econominder gauge package (which included a gauge that monitored fuel economy, due in part to growing demands for fuel economy as well as a temperature gauge) and intermittent wipers.
+Customers could buy their 1975 Bel Air with two new options: an Econominder gauge package (which, in addition to a temperature gauge, included a gauge that monitored fuel economy, due in part to growing demands for fuel economy) and intermittent wipers.

 In 1975, Consumer Reports tested a Bel Air four-door sedan with the 350 V8 engine and Turbo Hydramatic against other U.S.-built full-sized cars of that period including the Pontiac Catalina, Ford LTD and Plymouth Gran Fury.
 Although the car performed well in its tests and placed second to the Pontiac, Consumer Reports pointed out the Bel-Air had less noise insulation and a less-comfortable rear seat than its higher-priced siblings, and that a comparably equipped Chevrolet Impala (with additional sound insulation, and upgraded upholstery and seat padding, a $203 premium over the Bel-Air) "would be even closer to the Pontiac in overall quality."
 Even so, the magazine stated that—for instance—the Bel-Air was "only slightly noisier than the Pontiac".
 Consumer Reports concluded in its report that prospective buyers should pay the extra $200 or so to upgrade to the costlier Impala, noting advantages such as greater resale value and interior-exterior appointments more comparable to the other tested full-sized vehicles.

 The last Bel Airs for the U.S. were manufactured for 1975.
 For 1976, a lower-trimmed Impala "S" four-door sedan was a one-year offering which had less standard equipment than regular Impalas and functioned as a replacement for the Bel Air.